Safari Information

 Day 1: Bahir Dar

-- - At 7 am we depart on a early flight for Bahir Dar.
+- At 7 am we depart on an early flight for Bahir Dar.

 Day 2: Gondar

-- - This 4 hour drive take us through rural villages all the while offering insight into the Amhara culture.
+- This 4-hour drive takes us through rural villages all the while offering insight into the Amhara culture.

 Day 3: Axum

-- - We visit in Axum today the following; obelisks, archaeological museum, Queen of Sheba’s Bath, Ezana’s enscription, King Kaleb’s tomb, King Bazen’s tomb, and the Queen of Sheba’s Palace.
+- We visit in Axum today the following; obelisks, archaeological museum, Queen of Sheba’s Bath, Ezana’s inscription, King Kaleb’s tomb, King Bazen’s tomb, and the Queen of Sheba’s Palace.

 Day 4: Lalibela

-- - The most famous of all of the Ethiopian historical sites awaits us today, that being Lalibela.
+- The most famous of all of the Ethiopian historical sites await us today, that being Lalibela.

-- - We take in the the North-western Cluster of churches - Bet Medhane Alem, Bet Maryam, Bet Meskel, Bet Danaghel, Bet Mikael & Bet Golgotha (entry not permitted for women).
+- We take in the North-western Cluster of churches - Bet Medhane Alem, Bet Maryam, Bet Meskel, Bet Danaghel, Bet Mikael & Bet Golgotha (entry not permitted for women).

 Day 5: Lalibela

-- - Yimrehanne Kristos is the most popular of the churches outside of Lalibela (church is built with layers of wood and granite, set in the entrance to a large cavern).
+- Yimrehanne Kristos is the most popular of the churches outside of Lalibela (the church is built with layers of wood and granite, set in the entrance to a large cavern).

 Day 6: Awassa